 Mallets I owned had smooth lacquered handles that had to be held tightly to prevent them from slipping.
 A long day of chopping mortises or dovetails would leave my hand and wrist sore.
 My solution was to tape the handle with sports tape like a hockey stick.
 This allows me to use a relaxed grip with a lot less fatigue.

-We have been making our mallets for more than ten years and have recently changed to a resin impregnated maple head, making it harder and heavier than the previous woods.
+We use resin impregnated maple heads, making for a very tough head that will give you years of use.
 I think you will be pleasantly surprised at how comfortable my mallet is over the course of a long day in the shop.

-The handle goes through the head, glued and held with two #12 by 1-1/2" coarse thread screws that straddle the joint line securing the head to the handle.
+The handle is inserted through the head, and is glued and screwed in place with two #12 by 1-1/2" coarse threaded screws that straddle the joint line.

 Handle shape and hockey grip tape make it comfortable to hold with a relaxed grip.
 We tape the handle for you.